grafana/grafana/WORKFLOW.md

 Grafana uses trunk-based development.

-In particular, we found that the following principles match how we work
+In particular, we found that the following principles match how we work:
 * Master and release branches MUST always build without failure.
 * Branches SHOULD be merged often.
 Larger changes SHOULD be activated with feature flags until they are ready.
 Long-lived development branches SHOULD be avoided.
 * Changes MAY be enabled by default once they are in a complete state